-10.3.5 A comprehensive review and report of the bus services was carried out by Dr David Corke in July 2018 and the recommendations therein are supported by the SWNP.
-51 Furthermore the SWNP will advocate to ECC to implement the recommendations, or the recommendations made in any subsequent report by Dr Corke.
+10.3.5 Bus services fall under the remit of Essex county Council.
+A comprehensive review and report of the bus services was carried out for the SWNP by Dr David Corke in July 2018 and the recommendations therein are supported by the SWNP.
+Furthermore the SWNP will advocate to ECC to implement the recommendations, or the recommendations made in any subsequent report by Dr Corke.